AmirTlinov/context-finder/PHASE_2_RESULTS.md

 - ✅ 100% accuracy maintained
 - ✅ Clean architecture and comprehensive testing

-**Инструмент теперь не просто production-ready, а является flagship-quality solution для AI агентов, оптимизированный для максимальной эффективности и точности.**
+**The tool is no longer just production-ready: it is a flagship-quality solution for AI agents, optimized for maximum efficiency and accuracy.**

 🎉 **AI Agent Superweapon status achieved!**